Are you really customer-centric?

 U urban, unbalanced, unsatisfied, uncertain

-S self-centred, sympathetic, solidarity, sustainability
+S self-centered, sympathetic, solidarity, sustainability

 T tribal, tempted